-Ask other school staff that work with your students if they have observed any bullying behavior within your class(es) and agree to keep each other informed of any changes.
+Ask other school staff that work with your students if they have observed any bullying behaviour within your class(es) and agree to keep each other informed of any changes.

 Have your school create an anti-bullying report form that students can fill out explaining what happened and who was involved.
 The forms can then be dropped off in various drop-box locations throughout the school.
-Alternatively, schools can also create an online bully report form on your school’s website where students can report bullying incidents without having to be face-t-face with teachers or administrators.
+Alternatively, schools can create online bully report forms on their websites where students can report bullying incidents without having to be face-to-face with teachers or administrators.

 Below, Megan Stone, a George Street Beyond the Hurt member comments:

-Make sure you don’t have any “blind spots” in your classroom where students can exhibit bullying behavior outside of your view.
+Make sure you don’t have any “blind spots” in your classroom where students can exhibit bullying behaviour outside of your view.

-It is essential that kids see that when they do report bullying it will be taken seriously and handled discreetly, promptly, and effectively, by you and the school.
+It is essential for kids to see that when they do report bullying it will be taken seriously and handled discreetly, promptly, and effectively, by you and the school.